derrickkhuynh/Robo_Bobo_Bot/README.md

 Create a .env file to input all private info (client secret/id, refresh tokens, etc)

 Then click run script
+If yt_token.pickle not provided, then authorize the bot to manage the youtube playlist The credentials will be authomatically stored

 # Features:
 Key Features: